ThomasSilloway/LevelUpLarry2DSS/README.md

  - Textures will be stored by Hash of EmoteName -> Texture
  - TODO Boss/EmoteSpawner will request a texture from TwitchEmoteDownloader
  - TODO If no texture is found a default will be returned

+ ### Powerups
+ - Only 1 powerup can be active at a time
+ - Pawn will store refence to currently active powerup
+ - Pressing F will trigger the powerup, releasing F will deactivate